 Under the current system, workers must opt for either the state pension fund or an AFP.
 Once this choice is made, they may change to a different AFP, but cannot return to the state system.
 Workers are legally obliged to pay a percentage of their income in contributions to the AFP, and this money is used to buy shares in one of the monopoly enterprises in the country.
-Contributors are kept informed every month about where their money is going, but they do not participate in any way in decisions on how the money is invested or the ownership of the administrating company.
+Contributors are kept informed every month about where their money is going, but they do not participate in any way in decisions on how the from people affiliated to the Pension Fund Administrators (AFP) demanding the right to leave the private system, the government passed a law establishing that only those who had joined before 31 December 1995 were permitted to switch from an AFP to the SNP, and at the time of leaving the AFP they would be money is invested or the ownership of the administrating company.